 The Standard Capsule Equipment (SCE) consists of the Capsule Control System (CCS) including its interface board and cards as well as standard sensors, a switchable power supply (Power Distribution Unit - PDU) including its battery packs, a radio telemetry / telecommand system including its industrial gigabit ethernet switch (unmanaged, 8x ports, RJ45), a high-sensitivity Inertial Measurement Unit (IMU), and the Drop Tower Sensor Pack (DTSP).
 The SCE is assembled with its main components altogether to the capsule base structure at the bottom of each capsule.
 The radio telemetry / telecommand system for drop or catapult operation is located at the inner plate of each capsule lid.
 It provides an industrial wireless local area network transmission path with a transfer rate up to 450 Mbit/s.
-In case of GraviTower operation, the radio telemetry / telecommand system is placed at the top of the actually installed standard capsule structure.
-GraviTower's local area network system makes use of an industrial Li-Fi (Light Fidelity) network providing a secured optical and wireless transmission path with a transfer rate up to 250 Mbit/s.
+In case of GraviTower operation, the radio telemetry / telecommand system makes use of an industrial Li-Fi (Light Fidelity) network providing a secured optical and wireless transmission path with a transfer rate up to 250 Mbit/s.

-■ Important note: The Standard Capsule Equipment (SCE) is a mandatory unit for operating the Bremen Drop Tower or the GraviTower Bremen Pro.
+Important note: The Standard Capsule Equipment (SCE) is a mandatory unit for operating the Bremen Drop Tower or the GraviTower Bremen Pro.